qwercxzsda/2023_Winter_DataSystemsLab_Research/dive_into_deep_learning/summary/chapter4.md

 In other words, we seek a theoretical principle that would allow us to state that with probability at least $1-\delta$ (for some small $\delta$) no classifier's error rate $\epsilon(f)$ (among all classifiers in the class $\mathcal{F}$) will be misestimated by more than some small amount $\alpha$.
 Clearly, this does not hold for all model classes $\mathcal{F}$.
 The class of memorization machines is a counterexample.

 There is a theory by Vapnik and Chervonenkis called `VC dimension` that can estimate the sample size needed to achieve uniform convergence(but the estimated sample size is much bigger than the actual size).

+## 4.7.
+Environment and Distribution Shift

+### 4.7.1.
+Types of Distribution Shift

+The distribution shift is illustrated as follows.
+Our training data was sampled from some distribution $p_S(\mathbf{x},y)$, but our test data was sampled from a different distribution $p_T(\mathbf{x},y)$.

+#### 4.7.1.1.
+Covariate Shift

+Covariate shift is the most widely studied type of distribution shift.
+Here, we assume the following

+1. The distribution of inputs $P(\mathbf{x})$ may change over time.
+2. The labeling function, conditional distribution $P(y \mid \mathbf{x})$, does not change.

+This is called covariate shift because the problem arises due to a shift in the distribution of the covariates (features).
+Covariate shift is the natural assumption to invoke in settings where we believe that $\mathbf{x}$ causes $y$.

+#### 4.7.1.2.
+Label Shift

+Label shift describes the converse problem.
+Here, we assume the following.

+1. The label marginal $P(y)$ can change.
+1. The class-conditional distribution $P(\mathbf{x} \mid y)$ remains fixed across domains.

+Label shift is a reasonable assumption to make when we believe that $y$ causes $\mathbf{x}$.

+For example, we may want to predict diagnoses given their symptoms (or other manifestations), even as the relative prevalence of diagnoses is changing over time.
+Label shift is the appropriate assumption here because diseases cause symptoms.

+#### 4.7.1.3.
+Concept Shift

+In concept shift, we assume that the very definitions of labels can change.

+For example, the definition of soft drinks differs among different regions in the United States.

+### 4.7.2.
+Examples of Distribution Shift

+#### 4.7.2.1.
+Medical Diagnostics

+The distributions that gave rise to the training data and those you will encounter in the wild might differ considerably.
+In short, it is harder to obtain blood samples from healthy men than from sick patients.

+Soliciting blood donations from students on a university campus to serve as healthy controls will not work, as it will cause a covariate shift.
+The classifier will learn to distinguish between students and patients, rather than between healthy and sick patients.

+#### 4.7.2.2.
+Tank Detection

+The US Army tried to detect tanks in the forest using machine learning.
+They took aerial photographs of the forest without tanks, then drove the tanks into the forest and took another set of pictures.
+The classifier appeared to work perfectly.
+Unfortunately, it had merely learned how to distinguish trees with shadows from trees without shadows—the first set of pictures was taken in the early morning, the second set at noon.

+### 4.7.3.
+Correction of Distribution Shift

+#### 4.7.3.1.
+Empirical Risk and Risk

+In the training phase, we try to minimize the `empirical risk`, an average loss over the training data for approximating `risk`.

+$$
+    \mathop{\mathrm{minimize}}_f \frac{1}{n} \sum_{i=1}^n l(f(\mathbf{x}_i), y_i)
+$$

+`risk` is the expectation of the loss over the entire population of data drawn from their true distribution $p(\mathbf{x},y)$.

+$$
+    E_{p(\mathbf{x}, y)} [l(f(\mathbf{x}), y)] = \int\int l(f(\mathbf{x}), y) p(\mathbf{x}, y) \;d\mathbf{x}dy
+$$

+However, in practice, we typically cannot obtain the entire population of data.
+Thus, we minimize the empirical risk instead with the hope of approximately minimizing the risk.

+#### 4.7.3.2.
+Covariate Shift Correction